codeforamerica/honolulu_answers/README.md

 2. Go to the [AWS Account Information page](https://portal.aws.amazon.com/gp/aws/developer/account) and get your account number (it's in the top right hand corner).
 2. Launch an Ubuntu 12.04 [EC2](https://console.aws.amazon.com/ec2) instance in AWS
 3. SSH into the Ubuntu 12.04 EC2 instance by clicking the chckbox next to the instance in the EC2 console, clicking the **Connect** button and following the instructions.
-4. Export your AWS Access Keys from the AWS IAM user you created in step #1:
+4. Export your AWS Access Keys and Account Number from the AWS IAM user you created in step #1:
 ```
 export AWS_ACCESS_KEY_ID=YOURACCESSKEY
 export AWS_SECRET_ACCESS_KEY=YOURSECRETKEY